Victims injured in a bicycle accident in Las Vegas can file a lawsuit to recover maximum compensatory damages in Nevada for their:

 - the bike manufacturer (if the bike was defective)

 - the city or county (if poor road maintenance contributed to the crash, such as potholes or covered stop signs)

 - the bike helmet manufacturer (if the helmet failed to protect the biker)

-As discussed below, there are several possible claims that bike accidents victims (“plaintiffs”) may bring against the at-fault parties (“defendants”), including negligence, negligence per se, products liability, and/or wrongful death.
+There are several possible claims that bike accidents victims (“plaintiffs”) may bring against the at-fault parties (“defendants”), including negligence, negligence per se, products liability, and/or wrongful death.
 The plaintiff’s attorney would help the plaintiff decide which claims are appropriate and most likely to be successful.

 Plaintiffs must prove the following elements for a defendant to be liable for negligence: